Widen/jira-changelog/README.md

 - Java 7 or newer

+## Commit message syntax

+JIRA-Changelog will only be able to parse commit messages that follow the [angular commit message format](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit).
+The JIRA issue keys must be included on their own line as part of the commit message body or footer.
+You may reference multiple
+JIRA issues in your commit, as long as each issue key is on its own line.
+Note that blank lines after the subject and body are _not_ required by this parser.

 ## Getting started

 1. Clone the repo or pull down the jar from maven central.